Port: Port of call

 A port of call is an intermediate stop for a ship on its sailing itinerary.
 At these ports, cargo ships may take on supplies or fuel, as well as unloading and loading cargo while cruise liners have passengers get on or off ship.

 Fishing port

 A fishing port is a port or harbor for landing and distributing fish.
 It may be a recreational facility, but it is usually commercial.
 A fishing port is the only port that depends on an ocean product, and depletion of fish may cause a fishing port to be uneconomical.

+Marina

+A marina is a port for recreational boating.